jzywiecki/restaurant-management-system/README.md

 # Restaurant Management System

-The project raport is made in Polish, but it involves diagram,
+The project report is made in Polish, it includes diagrams and code fragments that illustrate the system's design and implementation.

 ## Overview